vladifel/my_site/README.md

-# Getting Started with Create React App
+# My Site - Vladi Feldman

+A website showcasing my professional side.
+Links to my CV and to some of my projects.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Material-UI](https://material-ui.com/) for styling.
+The site is hosted on [Firebase](https://firebase.google.com/).

 ## Available Scripts